JimJammer88/ContinuousControl/Report.md

 The hyperparameters used are listed below.
 These were kept the same as the provided code except that we;

 * Decreased the buffer size.
-This was originaly e^6 and was reduced as an attempt to speed up training.
+This was originally e^6 and was reduced as an attempt to speed up training.
 * Increased the batch size.
-This was done on the recomendation of user Max G in the course forum.
+This was done on the recommendation of user Max G in the course forum.
 * Set learning rate of the critic to be equal to that of the actor.
 * Did not use weight decay.